 With new technology comes new ways of handling legal claims and evidence.
 At the Law Office Cohen & Jaffe, LLP our attorneys are knowledgeable about the latest technology and its impacts on cases both inside and outside of the courtroom.

-In addition, at the Law Firm of Cohen & Jaffe, LLP, our personal injury attorneys carefully study all evidence in a case to determine if it was properly obtained and whether it should be admissible in court.
+In addition, at the Law Firm of Cohen & Jaffe, LLP, our Long Island Personal Injury Lawyer carefully study all evidence in a case to determine if it was properly obtained and whether it should be admissible in court.
 Our attorneys know how to obtain all types of evidence, including evidence that depends on new technology.
 With our attorneys, you will rest assured that your strongest claims or defenses are being presented in the most effective manner possible.

 Call the Accident Attorneys at the Law Office Of Cohen & Jaffe, LLP Today